maescha/secretary-kim/README.md

 ---
 Hello!
 Welcome to *Secretary Kim*'s repository.

 Secretary Kim is a simple [Discord](https://discord.com/) Bot meant to meet the most basic of server/channel needs.

-Secretary Kim is a project meant to test my Javascript skills.
+Secretary Kim is a project meant to test my Javascript skills and has been something I've worked on since October 2020.
+It is not complete but I plan to continue working on adding more commands.

 Secretary Kim's duties include the following...
 - pinning a message to the server